James Peterson (writer): Education and career

-After traveling the world and moving to Paris, he apprenticed at Paris' Cordon Bleu.
+After traveling the world and moving to Paris, he apprenticed at Paris's Le Cordon Bleu.
 He worked at Le Vivarois, then moved to Vonnas to work at Chez La Mere Blanc (now Restaurant Georges Blanc).

 In 1979, he returned to New York City, becoming a partner at Greenwich Village's Le Petit Robert.

-Starting in 1984, he taught for four years at the French Culinary Institute, where he wrote the advanced curriculum.
+Starting in 1984, he taught for four years at the French Culinary Institute in Manhattan, where he wrote the advanced curriculum.

 His first book, Sauces, written in 1990, won an award for best single subject and the Cookbook of the Year Award from the James Beard Foundation.
-He went on to write 14 more cookbooks and win an additional five James Beard Awards, making for seven in all.
+He went on to write fourteen more cookbooks and win an additional five James Beard Awards, making for seven in all.
 Peterson is responsible for virtually all the photography in his books.

 Since 2011, James has been studying perfumes in his home laboratory.
 In 2011, he launched Brooklyn Perfume Company.

-He resides today in Brooklyn, New York, where he is actively developing new perfumes and running a small business.
+He resides in Brooklyn, New York, where he is actively developing new perfumes and running a small business.